Chemical drain cleaners: Alkaline drain openers

+Because solid lye is hygroscopic, it is crucial that the solid granules of the cleaner are placed directly in proximity to the clog.
+Otherwise, the lye itself will absorb water and actually create a mass itself, exacerbating the clog issue.

+Liquid formulations of corrosive alkaline drain cleaners can contain sodium hypochlorite (bleach) and lye (sodium hydroxide or potassium hydroxide) in concentrations up to 50 percent.
+Other corrosive mixtures come as two-part cleaners that are mixed as they are poured in the drain opening.
+Inside the drain the two solutions react to release a gas, and surfactants trap the gas as dense foam.
+The intent of this foaming action is to coat the inside of the drain pipe to dislodge more of the substances that form the clog.
+Because liquid alkaline drain cleaners are essentially a base dissolved in water, this is denser than water and can sink to the source of the clog.

 Usage considerations

-Advantages of chemical drain cleaners include ready availability of some formulations through retailer stores and potential ease of use for removing soft hair and grease clogs that accumulate close the drain openings.
+Advantages of chemical drain cleaners include ready availability of some formulations through retailer stores and potential ease of use for removing soft hair and grease clogs that accumulate close to the drain openings.

 Disadvantages of chemical drain cleaners include a lack of effectiveness for removing clogs far from the drain opening (for example, clogs that occur in toilets or in the main sewer drain), an inability to remove most solid obstructions, and the safety considerations outlined below.